 MUSIC MEMORIES

-Music is an index to our life, each song like a diary reminding us of a notable event.
+Music acts like a diary to our life, each song reminding us of a notable event.

 We all remember the songs we heard with our first loves, what was playing when we married or had our first child, and sadly some that link to the passing of loved ones.